-Here is a list of key players who have recently been injured, or have been hurt for awhile and where they stand in their recovery.
+Here is a list of key players who have recently been injured, many of the injuries have sadly come from a recent sidewalk injury, or have been hurt for awhile and where they stand in their recovery.
 It can be difficult to keep track of all your fantasy/favourite players, so here is a large list, broken down by team of fantasy relevant injuries.

 Viktor Fasth (lower-body) – OUT since Nov.
 18